hitochan777/forest_aligner/README.md

 Features_ar_en.py and Features_zh_en.py respectively.

-Setting the --langpair flag with argument LANG1_LANG2 will tell Nile to use these modules.
-Nile will look for a file called:
+Setting the --langpair flag with argument LANG1_LANG2 will tell forest-aligner to use these modules. forest-aligner will look for a file called:
 Features_LANG1_LANG2.py.

 nile.py --e train.e \